 Problem is, having multiple keywords like this is redundant.
 If you’re optimizing for “tomato soup recipe” then you are already optimized for all combinations of those three words, including “tomato soup” and “soup recipe”.
 By including too many keywords, search engines don’t really know what your page is about.
 Even worse, Google and Bing ignore keyword lists like this in favor of a singular keyword or phrase.
-What this really ensures is that you are focusing all your content development on a specific keyword or phrase so when people do find it, they really find what they are looking for.
+What this really ensures is that you are focusing all your SEO content writing on a specific keyword or phrase so when people do find it, they really find what they are looking for.
 By providing searchers more specific responses to their query you’re helping provide quality content.
 The main purpose of all content should be to make users happy.
 When users are happy, Google is happy and when Google is happy with your content, they place you higher on the search engine results pages, which brings even more visitors to your site!

 #5 Be serious about what’s on the page